ddev/ddev-contrib/recipes/git-hooks/pre-commit-drupal-phpcs/README.md

 Paste the files wherever you want, but change the paths on lines 5 and 7 in `pre-commit` file. **Don't forget to make the hook executable!**

+## Modifying for non-Drupal use

+This hook is having Drupal in mind but it can be easily changed to any system.
+Please see the discussion from https://github.com/drud/ddev-contrib/pull/197#issuecomment-1029523141 onwards.

+---

 **Contributed by [@bserem](https://github.com/bserem)**